VisPro128/vistabler/README.md

 -PythonForAndroid ("")

-Install SL4A, PythonForAndroid, Tasker and then the tast in that order.
+Install SL4A, PythonForAndroid, Tasker and then the task in that order.

 There are some things to change too.